Where will Immerse take you?

 Not only did Immerse convince me to study International Relations, it made me fall in love with Cambridge.

 I attended Immerse in 2014 to do the International Relations course, and I absolutely loved it.
 I found that Immerse was the perfect balance between academics and fun.
 First and foremost, we were able to delve into subjects we may not have had the opportunity to study at school.
 The fact that I was able to take International Relations for two weeks solidified my decision to apply for such a course at university as well.
 This was the first time I was introduced to Oxbridge-style supervisions, whereby teaching happens in small groups based on your presentation of your work to further challenge yourself.
 So not only did the Immerse programme in Cambridge convince me to study International Relations, but it also made me fall in love with the city.

-Emilia Persson attend Immerse as a participant in 2014 and was so inspired by her time with us applied to the university.
-Emilia is currently studying HSPS at Churchill College, University of Cambridge.
+Emilia participated in Immerse and was so inspired by her time with us that she decided to study HSPS at Churchill College, University of Cambridge.